gentoo111/md_cv/index.md

     With our beloved family and dog.
 -->
 ## Current Status
-Master of Applied Computing candidate at Lincoln University, utilizing Python and bringing 8 years of Java and front-end (Node.js, AngularJS, VUE etc.) development experience.
+I am a Master of Applied Computing candidate at Lincoln University, utilizing Python and bringing 8 years of experience in Java and front-end development (Node.js, AngularJS, Vue, etc.).
-Seeking an internship in backend or frontend development, bringing strong analytical skills and a collaborative spirit to the team.
+I am seeking Student Summer Holiday Employment in backend or frontend development, bringing strong analytical skills and a collaborative spirit to the team.
-Upon graduation will receive an open work visa to work full-time and wish to be in New Zealand for the long term.
+I hold a Post Study Work Visa and wish to remain in New Zealand for the long term.

 ## Specialized in
 - Expertise in backend development with Java and crafting efficient user interfaces with front-end technologies